-(h) Open Door Warning Light
+(i) Open Door Warning Light

-This light remains on until all the doors are completely closed.
+This light remains on until both side doors and back door are completely closed.

-(i) SRS Warning Light
+(j) SRS Warning Light

-This light will come on when the ignition key is turned to the "ACC" or "ON" position.
+This light will come on when the ignition key is turned to the "ON" position.
 After about 6 seconds, the light will go off.
-This means the system of the airbag and front seat belt pretensioners are operating properly.
+This means the systems of the airbag and front seat belt pretensioners are operating properly.

-The warning light system monitors the airbag sensor assemblies, front airbag sensors, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+The warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, door side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.

 If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position or remains on. - The light comes on or flashes while driving. - (j) Low Windshield Washer Fluid Level Warning Light
+- The light does not come on when the ignition key is turned to the "ON" position, or the light remains on. - The light comes on or flashes while driving.

+(k) Automatic Transmission Fluid Temperature Warning Light